Bosch Refrigerator moderate

 Order the defrost heater or thermostat for your model.
 Both are usually simple bolt-in replacements.

-If troubleshooting doesn't resolve error E03, you may need to replace one of these parts:
+If the steps above don't fix it, you may need one of these parts:

 When to Call a Professional